 No electronic devices of any kind, including the use of ear buds and headphones, may be used before school (any time prior to 8:00 AM), or during the school day.
 Cell phones may not be used for any reason during the school day.
 "Any reason" includes answering a phone, checking or sending text messages, listening to voice mail, putting a phone number into your contacts, taking a photograph, and checking the time.
-Each student is responsible for turning off his or her cell phone so that it will not ring during the day, and for storing it in a place where it will not be visible during school hours.
+Each student is responsible for turning off his or her cell phone so that it will not ring during the day, and for storing it in the designated spot.
 Use of cell phones for text messaging or internet usage is prohibited at school.
 Parents needing to contact their child should contact the school office, and one of our office staff will relay the message.
 Exceptions may be made for students for specific situations only (e.g. an emergency situation), with expressed permission from a Providence staff or faculty member.
 Ear bud and headphone use may be granted to seniors during study hall at the discretion of the secondary principal.